nextcloud/announcementcenter/README.md

 An announcement center app for ownCloud

-This app allows administrators to post announcements to users and groups.
+This app allows administrators to post announcements for users and groups.

 ## QA metrics on master branch: